ardatan/graphql-tools/connectors.md

   getById(id){ ... }; // get Post by id
-  getByTitleContains(contains){ ... }; //get a list of posts that have a word in the title getByAuthor(authorId){ ... }; // get list of posts by a certain author views(postId); // get the number of views for post with ID postId }
+  getByTitleContains(contains){ ... }; //get a list of posts that have a word in the title getByAuthor(authorId){ ... }; // get list of posts by a certain author views(postId); // get the number of views for post with ID postId (fetches from MongoDB) }
 ```
-note: it might also make sense to implement models as classes and have instances represent the actual objects.
-If you have some thoughts about that, please open an issue.

 In some cases it may be a good idea for your `getById` (and other) methods to take the list of fields to be fetched as an additional argument.
 That way the model layer can make sure to fetch only the data required from the backend.
 This is especially important for types that have large fields which are not always required.

-**Common question:** Are models the same as GraphQL types?
-**Answer:** There will almost always be a 1:1 correspondence between types in your schema and the models, so it makes sense to keep them in the same file, or at least in the same folder.
-While the GraphQL schema describes the types and their relationships, the models define which connectors should be used to fetch the actual data for that type.

-## How to use connectors and models in apollo server
+## How to use connectors and models in Apollo Server
-note: This is a design document.
+note: This is a still a draft design document.
 At the time of writing there are no connectors.
 As we build connectors, we'll add them to the docs.

-Connectors are easy to use in apollo server, requiring just three steps:
+Connectors and models are easy to use in apollo server:

 Step 1: Import the connector
 ```